Omni Calculator logo

 What is a student loan?

 Student loans are a form of financial aid used to help students access higher education, such as an undergraduate or a graduate/professional program.
-The essential difference between this kind of academic, financial support, compared to scholarships or grants, is that student loans, in general, must be repaid.
-For this reason, it is crucial to conduct a thorough review and analysis before taking out such a financial transaction.
+The essential difference between this kind of academic financial support, compared to scholarships or grants, is that student loans, in general, must be repaid.
+For this reason, it is crucial to conduct a thorough review and analysis before taking out such a financial commitment.

-As for the rationale behind the borrowing, student loans are comparable to mortgage loans, in that they are generally considered "good debt".
+As for the rationale behind the borrowing, student loans are comparable to mortgage loans in that they are generally considered "good debt".
 On the one hand, both liabilities involve considerable amounts of debt that take an extended time to repay.
-On the other, their interest rates are relatively low - compared to an auto loan or credit card, and they keep their value for a more extended period.
-In some way, a student loan can be considered as an investment, since with the acquired knowledge and certificate, you will be able to reach higher income in the future.
+On the other hand, their interest rates are relatively low compared to those of an auto loan or credit card, and they keep their value for a longer period.

 How do student loans work?